 Succeeding with Microsoft Teams

 Understanding how Microsoft Teams works is an important step in order to succeed with your Microsoft Teams adoption.
 But it’s important to acknowledge that Teams drastically changes the way people work, and changing behavior is difficult.
-I recommend you read our previous blog post or see the video, How to succeed with Microsoft Teams to get more insights.
+I recommend you read our previous blog post or see the video, How to succeed with Microsoft Teams to get more insights, and also check out our other blogs on Teams.
 Good luck with your adoption and feel free to reach out to us if you need help!